-- 6.1 A student registering for courses must follow the instructions issued by the Academic Regulations and Records Office.
-A student may also need to fulfil certain conditions stipulated by CCCU before he/she can proceed to register for courses. - 6.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The CCCU reserves the right to restrict registration in courses, or permit registration only on a priority basis. - 6.4 A student can add or drop a course during the add/drop period prescribed by the Academic Regulations and Records Office.
-After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval by the Head of the course-offering division. - 6.5 For approved late drop cases, a student will be assigned an X grade representing the late drop of the course and the X grade will be shown on his/her academic transcript. - 6.6 A student intending not to register for any courses in a semester but who will subsequently continue his/her study should apply for a leave of absence no later than the end of the course add/drop period. - 6.7 A student will be restricted from registration in a course when he/she has earned credit units for an exclusive course.

-6.8 A student who has met all the requirements to graduate from a programme or reached his/her maximum period of study cannot register for further courses in subsequent semesters/terms.
+- 6.1 A student registering for courses must follow the instructions issued by the College.
+A student may also need to fulfil certain conditions stipulated by the College before he/she can proceed to register for courses. - 6.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The College reserves the right to restrict registration in courses, or permit registration only on a priority basis. - A student can add or drop a course during the add/drop period prescribed by the College.
+After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval by the course-offering Faculty. - 6.5 For approved late drop cases, a student will be assigned an X grade representing the late drop of the course and the X grade will be shown on his/her academic transcript. - A student intending not to register for any courses in a semester but who will subsequently continue his/her study should apply for a leave of absence no later than the end of the course add/drop period. - 6.7 A student will be restricted from registration in a course when he/she has earned credit units for an exclusive course. - 6.8 A student who has met all the requirements to graduate from a programme or reached his/her maximum period of study cannot register for further courses in subsequent semesters/terms.